exiledfan

 The intensity of the fandom was new to me, but I assumed it had to do with its massive size.
 Regular life was bland when the possibility of Big News dropping any second.
 With time, almost any update was considered Big News, heightening the urge to be plugged in, all the time.
 A global fanbase meant there was no good time of day to step away, and uninterrupted sleep became a pipe dream.
 Not even because of notifications, but because my internal clock somehow sensed that a few hours had passed and I needed to get my fix, just in case.

 I alienated friends and acquaintances with my zeal.
 One of them told me on no uncertain terms that she didn’t want to hear any more boyband stuff, which made me stop talking to her entirely.
 It’s not like I had anything else to discuss: I had stopped listening to other music, and I stopped watching films and television.
 This was one of the things that alarmed my friends the most, as trivial as it might sound.
-When you go from 200 films a year to none, something has changed.
+When you go from 100 films a year to two, something has changed.

 I abandoned my stand-up with little thought.
 I even ended up moving in with a fellow stan, shared lease and all.
 It’s one of the few things I don’t regret from this episode of my life.